Coretta Scott King: Illness and death

-By the end of her 77th year, Coretta began experiencing health problems.
+By the end of 2004, Coretta began experiencing health problems.
 Her husband's former secretary, Dora McDonald, assisted her part-time in this period.
 Hospitalized in April 2005, a month after speaking in Selma at the 40th anniversary of the Selma Voting Rights Movement, she was diagnosed with a heart condition and was discharged on her 78th and final birthday.
 Later, she suffered several small strokes.
 On August 16, 2005, she was hospitalized after suffering a stroke and a mild heart attack.
 Initially, she was unable to speak or move her right side.
 King's daughter Bernice reported that she had been able to move her leg on Sunday, August 21 while her other daughter and oldest child Yolanda asserted that the family expected her to fully recover.
 She was released from Piedmont Hospital in Atlanta on September 22, 2005, after regaining some of her speech and continued physiotherapy at home.
 Due to continuing health problems, King canceled a number of speaking and traveling engagements throughout the remainder of 2005.

 On January 14, 2006, Coretta made her last public appearance in Atlanta at a dinner honoring her husband's memory.
 On January 26, 2006, King checked into a rehabilitation center in Rosarito Beach, Mexico under a different name.
 Doctors did not learn her real identity until her medical records arrived the next day, and did not begin treatment due to her condition.